laixintao/prometheus-http-sd/README.md

 In this directory:

 - Filename that ending with `.json` will be exposed directly
+- Filename that ending with `.yaml` will be exposed directly
 - Filename that ending with `.py` must include a `generate_targets()` function, the function will be run, and it must return a `TargetList` (Type helper in `prometheus_http_sd.targets.`)